Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - And part of the reason you are able to contribute so significantly to this project is that you are not burdened by unnecessary knowledge.
 Some of it might help you, I agree, but some of it would also narrow your options, steer your thoughts in one particular direction, prevent you from seeing all there is to see.
 Since I cannot know which information would hinder your thought processes, I find it best to provide you only with what you really need to know. - **Sylvain Neuvel, Sleeping Giants**
 - To steal ideas from one person is plagiarism.
 To steal from many is research. - **Wilson Mizner**
 - Even though most of us cannot separate science from superstition or technology from magic. - **Peter Thiel**
+- The drug of discovery

 ### Neuroscience

-- Praised be the human mind, which sees more sharply than does the human eye.
+- Praised be the human mind, which sees more sharply than does the human eye. - **Aaron Bernstein**
 - Intelligence attributes to itself as to why we are the dominant species of this planet.
 - If our brains were simple enough for us to understand them, we'd be so simple that we couldn't.
 - We have not yet learned what the brain has to teach us. - **Chris Eliasmith**